-Marketing takes on a new meaning
+Marketing takes on a new meaningps. the original article can be found here

 By PROFESSOR CHIN YEW SIN